 The Company also engages in securities financing transactions with and for customers through margin lending.
 Under these agreements and transactions, the Company either receives or provides collateral, including U.S. government securities, corporate debt and equity securities.
-Customer receivables generated from margin lending activity are collateralized by customerowned securities held by the Company.
+Customer receivables generated from margin lending activity are collateralized by customer-owned securities held by the Company.
 Customers' required margin levels and established credit limits are monitored continuously by risk management staff using automated systems.
 Pursuant to Company policy and as enforced by such systems, customers are required to deposit additional collateral or reduce positions, when necessary to avoid automatic liquidation of positions.

 Margin loans are extended on a demand basis and are not committed facilities.
-Factors considered in the acceptance or rejection of margin loans are the amount of the loan, the degree of leverage being employed in the account and an overall evaluation of the portfolio to ensure proper diversification or, in the case of concentrated positions, appropriate liquidity of the underlying collateral or potential hedging strategies to reduce risk.
+Factors considered in the acceptance or rejection of margin loans are the amount of the loan, the degree of leverage being employed in the account and an overall evaluation of the portfolio to ensure proper diversification or, in the case of concentrated positions, appropriate liquidity of the underlying collateral.
 Additionally, transactions relating to concentrated or restricted positions are limited or prohibited by raising the level of required margin collateral (to 100% in the extreme case).
-Underlying collateral for margin loans is evaluated with respect to the liquidity of the collateral positions, valuation of securities, historic trading ranges, volatility analysis and an evaluation of industry concentrations.
+Underlying collateral for margin loans is evaluated with respect to the liquidity of the collateral positions, valuation of securities, volatility analysis and an evaluation of industry concentrations.
 Adherence to the Company's collateral policies significantly limits the Company's credit exposure to margin loans in the event of a customer's default.
 Under margin lending agreements, the Company may request additional margin collateral from customers and may sell securities that have not been paid for or purchase securities sold but not delivered from customers, if necessary.
-At June 30, 2012, there were approximately \$8.3 billion of customer margin loans outstanding.
+At June 30, 2013, approximately \$11.3 billion of customer margin loans were outstanding.